 - Shipping / Delivery

-In perfect condition, Dutch delivered Rolex Datejust 41 in steel and rose gold with sundust dial from 11-08-2020 complete with box and papers.
-Condition: Pre-owned Delivery country: NL Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 41mm Case material: Steel/Gold Metal weight: 45.33 Metal content: 18 krt.
-Dial colour: Sundust Dial markers: Index Movement: Automatic Strap type: Steel Gold Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: Yes Papers: Yes Year: 2020
+In perfect condition, Spanish delivered Rolex Datejust 41 in steel and yellow gold with silver index dial from 6-6-2017 complete with box and papers.
+Rolex serviced 9-21.
+Not worn since.
+Rolex certificate included.
+Condition: Pre-owned Delivery country: ES Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 41mm Case material: Steel/Gold Metal weight: 46.06 Metal content: 18 krt.
+Dial colour: Silver Dial markers: Index Movement: Automatic Strap type: Steel Gold Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: Yes Papers: Yes Year: 2017

 Shipping on stock watches which start with the reference OW is free within the UK and have a delivery time of 1-5 days.